 VeraBank takes online security very seriously and we strive to keep our customer’s data safe.
-VeraBank utilizes a variety of methods for online security including requiring a User ID and password along with receiving a one-time passcode on unrecognized devices when accessing your account online.
+VeraBank utilizes a variety of methods for online security.
+This includes requiring a User ID and password along with receiving a one-time passcode when accessing unrecognized devices.
 We also utilize Secure Socket Layer (SSL) encryption on our website and your online transactions.

-The following links are to websites that are full of great information on protecting yourself from online fraud, scams, identity theft and more.
+The following websites are full of great information on protecting yourself from online fraud, scams, identity theft and more.
 The websites are not operated by VeraBank.

 - File an Internet Crime Complaint with the Internet Crime Complaint Center (IC3)

 - Annual Free Credit Report Information at the Federal Trade Commission (FTC) Website

 VeraBank knows that security on a mobile device is just as important as security on a computer.
 That’s why we provide resources to help keep our customers informed about the security threats for mobile devices and how they can better protect themselves.